Schools, Sports Teams, & Dance Recitals (Oh, My!)

 - Fulfill orders, and receive, sort, and package products for delivery

-With so many details to manage, every minute of a volume photographer’s time is valuable.
-An overlooked task can add hours to your workload later, cutting into the pursuit of other business as well as much-needed personal time.
+With so many details to manage, every minute of your youth sports photography time is valuable.
+An overlooked task can add hours to your workload later, cutting into the pursuit of other photography business as well as much-needed personal time.

 Step 2: Know Your Numbers

-You understand the scope of the job, but how do you know how much you should be – and could be – earning?
+You understand the scope of sports photography, but how do you know how much you should be – and could be – earning?

 Begin by evaluating your personal financial needs: the income necessary to keep a roof over your head and nutritious food on your table.
-Next, consider your business’ financial needs – the funds required to sustain and grow your business from a wobbly toddler into a full-fledged contributing member of society.
+Next, consider your sports photography business’ financial needs – the funds required to sustain and grow your sports photography business from a wobbly toddler into a full-fledged contributing member of society.

-Someone who understands the relationship between time invested and money earned is Randy dela Fuente, the founder of the brilliantly-simple Snapizzi workflow tool for high-volume photographers.
+Someone who understands the relationship between time invested and money earned is Randy dela Fuente, the founder of the brilliantly-simple Snapizzi workflow tool for high-volume photographers, including sports photography and school photographers.

 “Think of your business as race car,” says Randy dela Fuente.
 “Your job is to make it faster by shaving every possible thousandth of a second off of each lap.”

-This means understanding where every penny is spent, and where every minute is dedicated.
-Aside from the anticipated expenses of equipment and staff, volume photographers must also track funds to be rebated to client schools, teams, or organizations.
-Additionally, costly bonding and insurance are required before a photographer can even be hired for a volume job in most municipalities.
+This means understanding where every penny is spent, and where every minute is dedicated in sports photography.
+Aside from the anticipated expenses of equipment and staff, school photographers must also track funds to be rebated to client schools, teams, or organizations.
+Additionally, costly bonding and insurance are required before a youth sports photographer can even be hired for a volume job in most municipalities.

 Step 3: Track Your Inefficiencies